 - If the conversation is unsuccessful, approach it at a different time

 Are you concerned about a parent’s drinking problem?
 It can help to stage an intervention.
-To learn more about Continuum Recovery Center’s alcohol treatment program, call us today.
+To learn more about Continuum Recovery Center’s alcohol treatment program or how we can help, please call us today.